this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 A perfect description is what Michael Feathers said:

-*“OO makes code understandable by encapsulating moving parts.
-Functional Programming makes code understandable by minimizing moving parts”.*
+> OO makes code understandable by encapsulating moving parts.
+FP makes code understandable by minimizing moving parts.

 ### Functional Programming is declarative